bradt/personal-site/public_html/content/plugins/wordpress-seo/readme.txt

 	* No longer uses Google JS API for jQuery UI CSS, but included the needed classes in the plugins CSS files.
 	* Properly update sitemap for custom post types on publication.
 	* Fixed a notice in heading detection when no headings were found.
-	* Fixed a typo in Linkdex messages.
+	* Fixed a typo in Page Analysis messages.

 = 0.3.4 =